menu

 Mill Neck is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Mill Neck’s overall crime rate is lower than average for the country.

 Mill Neck is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Even though Mill Neck is a smaller village, it has many people who hop on public transportation – mostly the train for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.